dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-deploy.md

 Deploying an Android application using the DJI Mobile SDK does not require any additional steps outside of the typical process.

-iOS applications however require proper Xcode configuration as well as MFI accessory authorization.
+iOS applications however require proper Xcode configuration.
+If the supported DJI Products are MFi accessories, the MFI accessory authorization is also required.

 ## Xcode Configuration